Jan Svěrák

 Jan Svěrák (/cs/; born 6 February 1965) is a Czech film director and screenwriter.
 He is the son of screenwriter and actor Zdeněk Svěrák, with whom he collaborated on his most successful films.
-He is among the most recognized Czech filmmakers.
+He is among the most recognised Czech filmmakers.
 His best-known films are the Oscar-winning Kolya and the Oscar-nominated The Elementary School.

 Life

 Jan Svěrák was born on 6 February 1965 in Žatec, into a family of pedagogues.
 About one year after his birth, the family moved to Prague and his father Zdeněk Svěrák became a screenwriter and actor.
 He made his first amateur filmmaking attempts at the age of twelve.
 As a teenager, he earned extra money by working at the Barrandov Studios.
 He originally wanted to be a cameraman, but graduated from the documentary filmmaking at Film and TV School of the Academy of Performing Arts in Prague (1983–1988).

 Jan Svěrák is married and has three children, sons František and Ondřej, and daughter Kateřina.
 František became a film editor and collaborated with his father on the film Bethlehem Night (2022).